Raghda35/Reconnaissance/README.md

 # Reconnaissance

- systems, networks, and potential targets to identify vulnerabilities and assess security risks.
+Systems, networks, and potential targets to identify vulnerabilities and assess security risks.
 This process helps cybersecurity professionals understand the environment before conducting penetration tests or implementing defense strategies.

+---

 ##Types of Information Gathering

 ### 1. Passive Information Gathering

 Involves collecting data without directly interacting with the target.